thomasthe1st/Snips-Freezerlist/README.md

 The value of the parameter "email_data" is a string in form of a python dictionary.
 Don't worry if you never heard of something like that.
 Two curly brackets containing five items which are key-value pairs:
-- "FROM": email address from which the shoppinglist will be sent
+- "from": email address from which the shoppinglist will be sent
-- "PASSWORD": password which belongs to the email address
+- "password": password which belongs to the email address - Since I ported this app to Python 3 you can't have a `%` in your password anymore (I'm still trying to fix this).
-- "HOST": SMTP host, ex.: "mail.gmx.net"
+- "host": SMTP host, ex.: "mail.gmx.net"
-- "PORT": SMTP port, usually 587
+- "port": SMTP port, usually 587
-- "TO": email address to which the shopping list will be sent
+- "to": email address to which the shopping list will be sent

 The email address used in "FROM" and "TO" can be the same.

 *Examples:*

-`{"FROM": "meinemail@gmx.net", "PASSWORD": "eb457fg9", "HOST":
+`{"from": "meinemail@gmx.net", "password": "eb457fg9", "host":
-"mail.gmx.net", "PORT": 587, "TO": "meinemail@gmx.net"}`
+"mail.gmx.net", "port": 587, "to": "meinemail@gmx.net"}`

-`{"FROM": "hello@gmx.com", "PASSWORD": "bo95345b3v", "HOST":
+`{"from": "hello@gmx.com", "password": "bo95345b3v", "host":
-"mail.gmx.com", "PORT": 587, "TO": "hello@gmx.com"}`
+"mail.gmx.com", "port": 587, "to": "hello@gmx.com"}`

 Don't forget all the quotation marks and the curly brackets at the beginning and at the end!

 With a Google email configuration you have to enable the option called like "allow external apps to send emails".

-The content of the config.ini file should look like this:
+The content of the `config.ini` file should look like this:

 ```
 [secret]
-email_data={"FROM": "meinemail@gmx.net", "PASSWORD": "eb457fg9", "HOST":
+email_data={"from": "meinemail@gmx.net", "password": "eb457fg9", "host":
-"mail.gmx.com", "PORT": 587, "TO": "hello@gmx.com"}
+"mail.gmx.com", "port": 587, "to": "hello@gmx.com"}
 ```

 ## IV.
 Usage